mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Mississippi Juvenile Court Records?

 In the State of Mississippi, juvenile records are the documents that contain information concerning the delinquency of persons who are below the age of 18, and therefore regarded as a young person, juvenile, or child.
 Accused persons under the legal adult age are charged to the state’s youth court.
 A young person found guilty of a misdemeanor is not considered convicted of a crime; rather, such a person is found ‘adjudicated delinquent.’
-The Mississippi State Youth Court has the responsibility of hearing all cases of delinquencies, abuse, neglect of a child, dependent child, and a child’s supervision.
+The Mississippi State Youth Court has the general responsibility of hearing all cases of delinquency, abuse, neglect of a child, dependent child, and a child’s supervision.
 The documenting and maintaining records of cases concerning the delinquencies of young people are done through the court’s administrative office.

 What information is contained in the Mississippi Juvenile Record?